mathieu-benoit/cartservice/README.md

 - Unprivilege container in `Dockerfile` (non root, etc.)
 - Unit tests run in `Dockerfile`
 - CI in GitHub actions with advanced tests and controls against the container: `.github/workflows/ci.yaml` (unit tests, `docker run`, `dockle`, `trivy` and `kind`)
-- Container pushed in Google Artifact Registry
+- Container pushed in Google Artifact Registry (Container Analysis scan too)
 - Cloud Monitoring dashboard as code in `gcloud/monitoring`

 In addition to this, the deployment part for this application in Kubernetes is defined [in that other repository](https://github.com/mathieu-benoit/my-kubernetes-deployments), with some differences from the original one too: